 Prof. Vartan Kurtcuoglu (UZH)

-The biophysical interaction between ventricular assist devices (VAD) and blood is critically influenced by fluid dynamics: Areas of stagnating flow harbor the risk of increased thrombogenesis, while regions of high shear stress can lead to blood damage.
+The biophysical interaction between ventricular assist devices (VAD) and blood is critically influenced by fluid dynamics: Areas of stagnating flow harbour the risk of increased thrombogenesis, while regions of high shear stress can lead to blood damage.
+Furthermore, the non-pulsatile nature of current devices exposes the entire arterial vasculature to non-physiological flow and while the underlying mechanisms are not yet understood evidence is accumulating that the lack of pulsatility could have detrimental implications for the vasculature’s health.

 The primary aim of this project is to optimize haemodynamics in the VAD for the reduction of haemolysis, thrombosis and bleeding.
-To this end, we developed a computational framework to probe the local hemodynamics in VADs under operating conditions.
-At the same time, we are conducting in vitro studies to further elucidate the relationship between blood damage and mechanical stress.
-Ultimately, such experimental data can be used to refine existing or establish new blood damage models and, once integrated into our computational framework, to accurately predict blood damage associated with a given VAD design.
+To this end, we have developed a computational framework to probe the local hemodynamics in VADs under operating conditions.
+At the same time, we are conducting in vitro studies to investigate the impact of the VAD’s non-pulsatile blood propulsion on the secretion of von Willebrand Factor, an important protein in haemostasis.
+Ultimately, such experimental data will widen the scope of haemocompatible blood propulsion from a device-focused to a system-wide view and could introduce pulsatility as necessary requirement for future VADs.

 DYNAMIC AND ADAPTIVE OPERATION